-Facebook recently made news with the opening of its data centre in Los Lunas, Arizona, USA, which will operate exclusively on renewable energy.
-This project joins ventures by companies like Italy’s Aruba.it and Australia’s DC Two in prioritising alternative energy.
+Facebook recently made news with the opening of its data center in Los Lunas, Arizona, USA, which will operate exclusively on renewable energy.
+This project joins ventures by companies like Italy's Aruba.it and Australia's DC Two in prioritising alternative energy.

 As important as renewables are to long-term sustainability, there are additional environmental considerations.
-From water use to raw material inputs, data centres are huge consumers of natural resources.
+From water use to raw material inputs, data centers are huge consumers of natural resources.
 They will need to realise greater efficiencies to minimise their impacts as global data volumes and the demand for intensive processing skyrockets.

 Fortunately, there are several emerging technologies that can help slim the industry's ecological footprint in the coming decades.

 In the immediate future, liquid cooling could be among the most significant contributors to overall energy savings.
 Various liquid-cooled hardware is already in production.
 Lenovo, for instance, announced rear-door heat exchangers capable of cutting power usage effectiveness (PUE) from the 1.5 to 2 range to about 1.3.
 And systems using direct-to-chip cooling could bring PUE down to 1.1.

 The time is also ripe for full immersion cooling, dunking sealed components in dielectric fluid.
 This approach eliminates server fans, reduces CPU power consumption, and takes the pressure off data center air conditioning.
 Estimates for power savings reach as high as 50 percent.

 Immersion cooling can also achieve three times the density of traditional Intel processors, which means delivering more computing power on less land.
 A final benefit is that immersion cooling reduces the effects of heat and humidity, helping to extend component lifespans.
 This means fewer drive replacements and lower overall material inputs.